 These are the unexpected events that occurred in the event logs.
 As they are unexpected, they are not specified in the reference model.
 Unless they exist the majority of actual processes or contribute to the process efficiency, the reasons for those events should be identified.
 They should be eliminated as they cause process variations.

-Conformance analysis is used for identifying process deviations by comparing ideal and actual processes based on event logs.
-Below you can find a conformance analysis interface example from a process mining tool.
+A conformance analysis interface (see Figure 1) is used for identifying process deviations by comparing ideal and actual processes based on event logs.

 Process mining tools leverage event logs to generate a visualization of as-is processes.
 This includes all occurred events while businesses handle their operations.
 In the end, they have a clear understanding of how their processes actually work and are ready to conduct conformance analysis.